dhartwig-fc/01-fc-financial-crime-analytics-showcase/03-correspondent-banking-analytics/README.md

 ## How It Works

-The capability analyses payment flows, correspondent banking relationships, intermediary institutions, and respondent banks to construct multi-hop financial institution networks.
+The capability analyses payment flows, correspondent banking relationships, intermediary institutions, jurisdiction intelligence, and beneficiary institutions to construct multi-hop correspondent banking networks.

-Network analytics identify indirect correspondent relationships and nested banking arrangements that may obscure the true origin or destination of funds.
+Network analytics identify indirect correspondent relationships, hidden routing pathways, and complex payment corridors that may obscure the true origin, destination, ownership, or control of funds.

+Jurisdictional intelligence evaluates exposure to sanctioned regions, high-risk countries, regulatory watchlists, and elevated-risk payment routes.

-Exposure analytics evaluate associated institutions, jurisdictions, counterparties, and payment corridors to identify elevated-risk relationships and potential sanctions exposure.
+Exposure analytics assess institutions, counterparties, beneficial ownership structures, and payment corridors to identify elevated-risk relationships and potential sanctions exposure.

-The resulting intelligence provides investigators with visibility into hidden banking relationships that would otherwise remain difficult to identify through traditional transaction monitoring approaches.
+The resulting intelligence provides investigators with visibility into hidden payment routing structures and correspondent banking exposure that would otherwise remain difficult to identify through traditional transaction monitoring approaches.

 ---